Can You Buy French Real Estate with Cryptocurrency?

 Given this legal difficulty, the most practical solution would be for the buyer to sell his cryptocurrencies via an exchange or a broker.
 The buyer may then transfer the funds (in Euros) required for the purchase to the notaire before signing the final deeds, called “acte authentique”.

-There are alternative routes to contractually effect a property transaction using cryptocurrencies.
+There are alternative routes to effect a property transaction using a cryptocurrency contractually.

 Payment in Lieu